graphitemaster/incbin/README.md

 If your compiler is not listed, as long as it supports GCC inline assembler, this should work.

+## MISRA
+INCBIN can be used in MISRA C setting.

 ## Alignment

 The data included by this tool will be aligned on the architectures word boundary